metabase/metabase/docs/administration-guide/01-managing-databases.md

 See our [guide to SSH tunneling](ssh-tunnel-for-database-connections.md).

-### This is a large database, so let me choose when Metabase syncs and scans
+### Choose when Metabase syncs and scans

 By default, Metabase does a lightweight hourly sync and an intensive daily scan of field values.
-If you have a large database, we recommend turning this on and reviewing when and how often the field value scans happen.
+If you have a large database, we recommend turning on the option "This is a large database, let me choose when Metabase syncs and scans".
+Once on, you can review when and how often the field value scans happen.
 (Note: this setting used to be called "Enable in-depth analysis.")

 If you enable this and save your changes, you'll see a new tab at the top of the form called "Scheduling."
 Click on that, and you'll see options to change when and how often Metabase syncs and scans.